Tipton, Indiana

 Tipton is a city in and the county seat of Tipton County, Indiana, United States.
 The population was estimated to be 5,275 as of July 1, 2021.
+Tipton is approximately 19 miles southeast of Kokomo, Indiana and approximately 42 miles north of Indianapolis, Indiana.

 History

 The Tipton County Courthouse and Tipton County Jail and Sheriff's Home were added to the National Register of Historic Places in 1984.

 Samuel King founds Kingston

-The first white person to settle in the area now known as Tipton was Samuel King, who purchased land between 1835 and 1836.
+The first non-native person to settle in the area now known as Tipton was Samuel King, who purchased land between 1835 and 1836.
 The land was still a part of Hamilton County.
 He resided in Rush County, but visited the area frequently.
-Strawtown, Indiana was the closest trading post.
+Strawtown, Indiana, was the closest trading post.
 King decided to found a town on the land he purchased and he platted the town on April 16, 1839.
 The town was named Kingston.
 Despite efforts, King failed to sell any of the plots that he platted.
 A few Miami Indians resided in the area still.

 In January, 1844, Tipton County was founded and a county seat needed to be created.
 The county seat was originally going to be located in the middle area of the county, however, Miami Indians resided on the land and they were unable to create a town there.
 The county commissioners put out a call for landowners to propose that the county seat be placed on their land.
 King offered to donate 100 acres of Kingston.
 On October 16, 1844, the commissioners accepted his offer.